RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 {:.chat}

 If you are aware that you experience TAF to some extent, take particular care to distinguish carefully between your own thoughts and reality that can be verified.

+After the quiz, the next section looks at some unintended consequences that can occur when member have memory impairments.

 QUIZ
 {:.dummyquiz}